-Since you have been named to manage money or property for someone else as that person’s agent, you have a special relationship with that person.
+Since you have been named to manage money or property for someone else as that person’s trustee, you have a special relationship with that person.
 Texas law calls that relationship a fiduciary relationship, and you are the fiduciary.
 As Rose’s fiduciary, you owe her a high duty of good faith, fair dealing, honest performance and strict accountability.
 The law requires you to manage Rose’s money and property for her benefit, not yours.
 It does not matter if you are managing a lot of money or a little.
 It does not matter if you are a family member or not.

 The role of a fiduciary carries with it legal responsibilities.
 When you act as a fiduciary for Rose, you have four basic duties that you must keep in mind:

 - Keep Rose’s money and property separate from yours.

 - Keep good records.

 As a fiduciary, you must be diligent, trustworthy, honest, and act in good faith.
 If you do not meet these standards, you could be removed as a fiduciary, sued, or have to repay money.
 It is even possible that the police or sheriff could investigate you and you could go to jail.
 That’s why it’s always important to remember: It’s not your money!

 Different types of fiduciaries exist.

 In your role as trustee, you may act as or deal with other types of fiduciaries.